37 Simple Wedding Centerpieces

 These arrangement ideas may be easy enough to re-create on your own, but they're pretty enough to look like you didn't DIY them.

 There are many reasons to decorate with simple wedding centerpieces.
 Using fewer flowers is typically less expensive than using large quantities of blooms, and these arrangements are generally less overwhelming than their bigger counterparts.
-This is an especially great choice when you want another part of the reception to be the main attraction.
+This is an especially great choice for smaller weddings—whether or not your guest list is limited due to COVID-19—or when you want another part of the reception to be the main attraction.
 Of course, simple doesn't automatically mean subdued—sometimes the most stunning displays are those that do the most with the least.
 Minimalist décor is popular at modern weddings, and simple centerpieces can be a nice alternative to lush, overflowing blooms.
 Another great reason to go with less complex arrangements is if you want to make them on your own.
 DIYing flowers is surprisingly stress-free if you stick to certain designs.

 Ahead, examples of wedding centerpieces that are easy to assemble, but don't look it.
 Each elegant arrangement is based on a different take of what "simple" means, whether that's a monochrome color palette, bundles featuring just one type of flower, displays that use accessible, common materials (think: Mason jars and candles), or casual, rustic assortments.